SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 3. Check the refresh date or data currency indicator, if available.
 4. Check whether a sensitivity label is applied.
 5. Check whether the report provides notes, definitions, or caveats.
-6. Identify whether the source or semantic model is visible.
+6. Identify whether the source or semantic model is visible to you.

 ### Output

-Use this structure:
+Complete the following:

 ```text
 Report name: